Improving Sequential Query Recommendation with Immediate User Feedback: Ensemble-based Sequential Query Prediction with Immediate Feedback

-Our regret matches the best obtainable regret in the adversarial bandit setting (disregarding the constant factors) \citep{audibert2009minimax} and better than the regret obtained using the vanilla \textbf{EXP3} algorithm \citep{auer2002nonstochastic} with the candidate set known in advance.
-The vanilla \textbf{EXP3} algorithm with known candidate set with cardinality $m$ has regret of the order $O\left(\sqrt{\frac{m \ln{m}}{T}}\right)$, which is $\ln{m}$ higher than the regret that can be obtained using \textbf{EXP3-SS}.
+We can observe that the regret of \expte matches the best obtainable regret in the adversarial bandit setting (disregarding the constant factors) in \citep{audibert2009minimax}, and it is better than the regret obtained using the baseline \expt algorithm \citep{auer2002nonstochastic}, which the later assumes that the candidate set is known in advance.